johannesstroebele91/mongodb-library/3_operations/crud-basics/create_insert.md

   - a message will appear if the command was executed successfully
   - `{ acknowledged: true, insertedId: ObjectId("6232f415509d5adfc7a77a0a") }`
   - and an id automatically generated
-- an id is automatically generated, but can be added manually like this `{ _id: "someIdz3482as"}`
+- an id is automatically generated if none is specified manually `{ _id: "someIdz3482as"}`
   - PS an id key need to be always named like this `_id`
   - PS prevents multiple objects with the same id